Services We Provide

 - Complex file where focused attention is required on numerous fronts including issues pertaining to medical treatment, rehabilitation interventions, domestic factors and vocational concerns.

 - Periods of prolonged heavy caseloads.

 - Independence Incorporated is able to provide case management support services by seasoned, knowledgeable and dependable case managers.
-Our understanding of insurance policy parameters including limits and entitlements ensures establishment of realistic client expectations regarding available resources.
+Our understanding of insurance policy parameters including limits and entitlements ensures the establishment of realistic client expectations regarding available resources.

-Situations where third party case management support may be considered include:
+Situations, where third party case management support may be considered, include:

 - Appeal Process – On occasions where a claim has been declined, an independent case manager would review additional appeal material provided by the Insurer to render an independent decision or, make recommendations for future claims handling, should additional information be required.
 The independent case manager can coordinate this process and render a decision once all the material has been reviewed.